sharikjavid/sharikjavid/README.md

 </h3>

 <p align="center">
-  Currently working at Marriott, I am equally proficient in backend and frontend development, with a passion for delivering maintainable, extensible, and robust code.
+  Currently working at Marriott, with a passion for delivering maintainable, extensible, and robust code.
 As a code-quality evangelist, I continuously aim to improve and share best practices with my team.
 </p>

 ---